Home/Asia Holidays/Far East Discovery Cruise

 8

-Day 8 - Puerto Princesa, Philippines
+Day 8 - At Sea

 9

-Day 9 - At Sea
+Day 9 - Nha Trang, Vietnam

 10

-Day 12 - Phu My, (Ho Cho Minh) Vietnam
+Day 10 - Phu My, Vietnam

-The real draw of the port of Phu My is 80 kilometres (50 miles) away, in bustling, frenetic Ho Chi Minh City.
+The real draw of the port of Phu My is actually 80 kilometers (50 miles) away, in bustling, frenetic Ho Chi Minh City.
 Here, motorbikes hurtle down the wide streets and crossing the road is like a real-life game of Frogger.
 Its hectic pace is somewhat tempered by tranquil parks, peaceful pagodas and timeless alleyways.

 Formerly known as Saigon, Ho Chi Minh City is a fascinating mix of high and low, old and new.
 On its streets, French-colonial architecture vies for attention with glistening modern skyscrapers; sleek designer malls sit alongside bustling local markets; and glamorous fine-dining restaurants are just around the corner from street-food stalls.